Convergence research

 Convergence research aims to solve complex problems employing transdisciplinarity.
 While academic disciplines are useful for identifying and conveying coherent bodies of knowledge, some problems require collaboration among disciplines, including both enhanced understanding of scientific phenomena as well as resolving social issues.
 The two defining characteristics of convergence research include: 1) the nature of the problem, and 2) the collaboration among disciplines.

 Definition

+In 2002, it was published the foundational report "Converging Technologies for Improving Human Performance: Nanotechnology, Biotechnology, Information Technology, and Cognitive Science" (Roco et al. 2002 and 2003) and article "Coherence and Divergence of Megatrends in Science and Engineering" (Roco MC, 2002), followed by the international report "Convergence of Knowledge, Technology and Society: Beyond Convergence of Nano-Bio- Info-Cognitive Technologies" (Roco et al. 2013) and "Principles and Methods that Facilitate Convergence" (Roco 2016).

 In 2016, convergence research was identified by the National Science Foundation as one of 10 Big Idea's for future investments.
 As defined by NSF, convergence research has two primary characteristics, namely: